 - Always hike with bear spray.
 If you’re flying to a national park, purchase bear spray upon arrival.
 Also, ask in advance if your hotel or inn loans out bear spray, some do.

 - Bring hiking poles.
-Yes, TSA allows them to be packed in a carryon or checked luggage.
+Yes, TSA allows them, but only packed into a checked bag.
+You cannot put them in carryon luggage.

 - Sign up for a ranger-led hike, if they are still available, to learn more about the park.
 This is also a good idea if you’re uncomfortable hiking unfamiliar trails.

-And now for some of my favorite fall hiking experiences in U.S. national parks:
+And now for some of my favorite fall hiking experiences in U.S. national parks.
+Some of them might surprise you.
+It’s not all about colorful leaves!

 Hike to Bullhead Lake in Glacier National Park in the fall